A Brief History of the Air Jordan 4

 Hatfield masterpiece also featured plastic wing eyelets for that extra dose of durability and offered consumers 18 ways in which they could lace their sneakers.
 This was paired with a ‘Nike Air’ gilded heel tab and Herringbone treaded outsole which provided optimal grip on those hardwood surfaces.

 Once the Jordan 4s flung its Beaverton nest and landed into the mainstream, fans were issued their first preview of the sneaker in February 1989, worn by MJ during the All-Star Game.
-Despite missing out on the MVP spot to Bo Jackson, this was where he amassed an impressive 28-point finish.
+Despite missing out on the MVP spot to Karl Malone, this was where he amassed an impressive 28-point finish.

 By the end of the year (December 1989), the inaugural fit debuted in 4 signature colourways including the ‘White Cements’, ‘Black Cements’ (A.K.A ‘Breds’), ‘Fire Reds’ and Military Blues’, retailing at a stealthy $110 price tag, making them some of the most expensive Jordan’s of that time.